SarahCoudert/fdf/Poney/_README.txt

 #                                                                              #
 # **************************************************************************** #

-This game was created by scoudert and mgrimald in 2015
+This game was created by scoudert and mgrimald in 2015 for the contest "Pony Killer" organised by the Ecole 42 - France.

 IMPORTANT :

-To compile this game, please use the Makefile in the folder name "SRC".
+To compile this game, please use the Makefile in the folder named "SRC".
 Use the 'make' command if you are under MacOs, or 'make linux' if you are under a Linux distribution.
 Please note that the 'make linux' command was tested only under Linux Mint 16